 |Solubility:||DMSO: 30 mg/mL (Need ultrasonic)|

-FX1 is a potent and specific BCL6 inhibitor, with IC50 around 35 μM.
+FX1 is a potent and specific BCL6 inhibitor, with an IC50 of around 35 μM.
 IC50 & Target: IC50: ~35 μM (BCL6) In Vitro: DLBCL cells are exposed to 50 μM FX1 for 30 minutes.
 FX1 profoundly reduces recruitment of BCOR and SMRT to all 3 BCL6 target genes, but not at a negative control locus.
-In contrast, binding of BCL6 to these same sites is not impaired, and indeed is apparently increased (perhaps because of increased accessibility to antibody).
-In contrast, there is little presence of SMRT at these loci in the BCL6-negative DLBCL cell line Toledo, which is not affected by FX1.
-The superior potency of FX1 versus 79-6 in disrupting BCL6 binding to SMRT is evident when these small molecules where compare head to head in quantitative ChIP assays in DLBCL cells after treatment with 50 μM FX1 for 6 hours.
-DLBCL cells are exposed to FX1 and mRNA collect at 4 serial time points.
-FX1 almost invariantly induce significant derepression of these genes as compare with vehicle in 2 independent DLBCL cell lines.
-In Vivo: Spleens in FX1-treated mice are macroscopically indistinguishable from vehicle controls.
-As expected, total B cell abundance measured by flow cytometry is unaffected by FX1.
-In contrast and similar to the BCL6 BTB mutant phenotype, GC B cells (GL7+FAS+B220+) are significantly depleted by exposure to FX1.
-We also examine splenic architecture by IHC.
-Staining with B220 antibody reveal normal B cell follicular structures, whereas staining for the GC B cell–specific marker peanut agglutinin show profound loss of GCs.
-The half-life is estimated to be approximately 12 hours. mRNA extract from tumor tissue from these mice is assessed for abundance of BCL6 target genes CD69, CDKN1A, and CXCR4.
-Maximal induction of target genes occurre at 4–6 hours and subsequently decline.
-Finally, we assesse whether FX1 can induce toxic effects in mice.
-No signs of toxicity, inflammation, or infection are evident from H&E-stained sections of lung, gastrointestinal tract, heart, kidney, liver, spleen, and bone marrow of the fixed organs from mice treate with FX1 compared with vehicle.
-The peripheral blood counts and serum chemistry are examined in FX1-treate mice, all of which remaine within normal parameters.
+There is little presence of SMRT at these loci in the BCL6-negative DLBCL cell line, which is not affected by FX1.
+The superior potency of FX1 versus 79-6 in disrupting BCL6 binding to SMRT is evident when these small molecules are compared head to head in quantitative ChIP assays in DLBCL cells after treatment with 50 μM FX1 for 6 hours.
+DLBCL cells are exposed to FX1 and mRNA is collect at 4 serial time points.
+FX1 almost invariantly induces significant derepression of these genes as compare with vehicle in 2 independent DLBCL cell lines.
+In Vivo: Spleens in FX1-treating mice are macroscopically indistinguishable from vehicle controls.
+Total B cell abundance measured by flow cytometry is unaffected by FX1.
+GC B cells (GL7+FAS+B220+) are significantly depleted by exposure to FX1.
+Splenic architecture is examined by IHC.
+Staining with B220 antibody reveals normal B cell follicular structures, whereas staining for the GC B cell-specific marker peanut agglutinin shows profound loss of GCs.
+The half-life is estimated to be approximately 12 hours.
+Finally, whether FX1 can induce toxic effects in mice is assessed.
+No signs of toxicity, inflammation, or infection are evident from H&E-stained sections of lung, gastrointestinal tract, heart, kidney, liver, spleen, and bone marrow of the fixed organs from mice treated with FX1 compare with vehicle.

 - Select Batch :